Non-linear magnons and exchange Hamiltonians of delafossite proximate quantum spin liquids: Nonlinear spin waves

 \subsection{Two magnon continuum}

-In the experimental KYbSe$_2$ scattering, an additional broadened mode is visible above 1~meV which is not captured by the single-magnon NLSWT calculation (main text Fig. 3).
+In the experimental KYbSe$_2$ scattering, an additional broadened mode is visible above 1~meV which is not captured by the single-magnon NLSWT calculation (main text Fig. \ref{flo:NLSWfit}).
 However, when we calculate the two-magnon continuum scattering (following the method in Ref. \cite{Kamiya18}), we see a similar mode appear in the simulation, as shown Fig. \ref{flo:twomagnon}(b).

 Although the overall character and bandwidth of the calculated two-magnon continuum matches experiment, Fig. \ref{flo:twomagnon}(c) shows the calculated intensity is slightly weaker than what is experimentally observed.
-There could be several explanations for this: (i) the experimental background subtraction was imperfect and left some nonlinear anomalous intensity above 1~meV. (ii) The $g$-tensor is different than the best fit crystal field values ($g_{zz}$ has a very large error bar \cite{scheie2021_KYS}), which leads to different weight being given to $S_{xx}$ vs $S_{yy}$ and $S_{zz}$ and more intensity in the continuum. (iii) The NLSWT approximation neglects higher order effects, and thus it may be slightly underestimating the weight of the continuum scattering.
+There could be several explanations for this: (i) the experimental background subtraction was imperfect and left some nonlinear anomalous intensity above 1~meV. (ii) The $g$-tensor is different than the best fit crystal field values ($g_{zz}$ has a very large error bar \cite{scheie2021_KYS}), which leads to different weight being given to $S_{xx}$ vs $S_{yy}$ and $S_{zz}$ and more intensity in the continuum. (iii) The NLSWT approximation neglects higher order effects, and thus it may be slightly underestimating the weight of the continuum scattering (this idea receives support from Bond Operator technique calculations, which show more weight in the continuum \cite{syromyatnikov2022unusual}, and is interpreted in Ref. \cite{xie2022complete} as a two-magnon bound state).
 Despite this discrepancy, because of the close resemblance to the experimental dispersion, we are confident that the observed mode above 1~meV is in fact a two-magnon scattering effect.